 3. Mixing vegetables at a meal.
 Dr. Samadi clearly states one vegetable.
 While many people lose quite satisfactorily when mixing vegetables, it is a place to review if losing slows.

 4. Chewing gum, mints, etc. These items are not allowed during the low-calorie phase on HCG.
 Again, some lose quite satisfactorily when violating this directive, but it is a place to review if losing slows.

 5. Diet drinks including Crystal Light, diet soda or other diet drinks are NOT ALLOWED – only water, teas, coffees, and mineral water should be used.

-6. Eating too much American beef, which is noted as significantly more fatty than the beef Dr. Simeon refers to.
+6. Eating too much American beef, which is noted as significantly more fatty than the beef Dr. Samadi refers to.
 Veal is a suggested replacement, and if you have availability to Buffalo meat it is acceptable as it is less fatty than American beef.

 7. Weighing 100 grams of protein after cooking.
 The weight of the protein is to be based on PRECOOKED weight – this can make quite a difference in the prescribed serving.